Anjanakunwar/My-first-code-demo/README.md

 # My-first-code-demo
-This is my first git reporitory
+This is my first Git Reporitory
+Author - Anjana kunwar.